gogufo/gufo-api-gateway/README.md

 - or a **cluster gateway** with central MasterService and Redis-backed discovery

 Designed for **high-load production environments**, Kubernetes, and secure internal traffic.

+Gufo versions <= 1.21 are licensed under the Apache License, Version 2.0.
+Gufo versions >= 1.22 are licensed under the Business Source License 1.1 (BSL).

+The Change Date for BSL-licensed versions is January 1, 2029.
+On that date, the code will automatically be re-licensed under the Apache License, Version 2.0.

 ---